ZacharyGeurts/AMOURANTHRTX/README.md

 # Universal Equation  🇺🇸  VS  🇷🇺  VS  🇸🇬  VS  🇨🇳  VS 🇬🇧  VS  🇫🇷  VS  🇲🇽 VS 🇰🇷  VS  🇫🇮  VS  🇯🇵  VS  🇨🇦  VS  🏴󠁧󠁢󠁳󠁣󠁴󠁿  VS  🇦🇺  ...
 **Never condone violence, incorrectness, nor the new Oxford comma.**
-I would like to condone my fuckwad of a neighbor however, who deserves worse than violence.

 Welcome friends.
 God Bless.
 My take?
 There there is no bottom, side or top to existence.